Ron DeSantis, Senator Marco Rubio, Senator Rick Scott.

 So what?

-He wants taxpayers to pay for heroin safe injection sites.
+He wants taxpayers to pay for heroin-safe injection sites.

-He wants it to be a sanctuary state, and anyone are you gonna care about what Dr. Oz is drinking at a football game?
+And are you going to care about what Dr. Oz is drinking at a football game?

-He's really good at schmoozing people, and he looks good, right?
+He's really good at schmoozing people.

 I just can't believe that.

-So um Portman lives in my neighborhood.
+So Portman lives in my neighborhood.

 We'll put him on radio and TV as much as he wants.